Suzhou Museum of Opera and Theatre

 The Suzhou Museum of Opera and Theatre or China Kunqu Museum is a theatre museum in Suzhou, China.
+The museum was established in 1986.
 It is located in a Ming dynasty theatre of latticed wood and has display halls with old musical instruments, hand-copied books, lyrics and scores, masks and costumes.
 It also has other paraphernalia including a life size orchestra and photographs of performers.
 The museum also covers kunqu's 500-year-old history.
 The museum is often used for performances today and the teahouse stages daily shows.